jimrogerz/linkylines/support.md

 ### How can I remove ads?

 You'll find a `Remove ads` button in settings, which is $1.99 US.
-Thanks for your support!

 ### What devices is the game compatible with?